 Move Aside, CBD: New Data Finds THC Is the Real Medicine in Medical Marijuana

-“Reformulation makes business sense, but if you think about nature and plants, there is a lot of inherent natural design in cannabis and it’s a bit of hubris to think at this point you can improve on that by dissecting it,” says Brockelman, who is a co-author on the study.
-“There is a lot to be said for whole-plant medicine and using it that way.”
+The study also challenges the wisdom of isolating CBD, an already booming industry anticipating runaway growth since the legalization of hemp.
+Patients reported the best results from smoking or vaping dried whole flower (usually the least expensive cannabis product available).
+“Reformulation makes business sense,” says Franco Brockelman, cofounder and CEO of Releaf, “but if you think about nature and plants, there is a lot of inherent natural design in cannabis, and it’s a bit of hubris to think at this point you can improve on that by dissecting it.
+There is a lot to be said for whole-plant medicine and using it that way.”

 Brockelman got the idea for the app in 2014 when his mother agreed to explore legal medical marijuana after many years of failed conventional treatments for her psoriatic arthritis.
 She’d never smoked or been a drinker and received a Massachusetts medical marijuana card that allowed her access to a dispensary.
 But there was no guidance for selecting an effective product, which made the whole process daunting.

 Brockelman decided to create a company that would assist people like his mother.
 He realized, he says, that “if we could provide patients with a good journal, they could help themselves, and we could look at that aggregate data to help dispensaries to know more about their products.”